A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Introduction

 To this end, we design a hybrid quantum algorithm which leverages the capability of VQE with quantum computers and the variational non-Gaussian description of non-perturbative polaronic dressing\,\cite{shi2018variational, wang2020zero,wang2021fluctuating}.
-We prove the validity of our approach using the one-dimensional Hubbard-Holstein model and its variants, which is summarized together with the specifics of the algorithm in the Methods section.
+We prove the validity of our approach using the one-dimensional Hubbard-Holstein model and its variants, which is summarized together with the specifics of the algorithm in the ``Methods'' section.
 We then show that our hybrid quantum algorithm is able to reliably capture the ground-state properties of the paradigmatic Hubbard-Holstein model in all regions of the phase diagram, when compared to non-Gaussian exact diagonalization (NGSED) results.
-Without an explicit sampling of the phonon Hilbert space, our algorithm makes it possible to analyze electron-phonon systems over a broad range of parameters, including both adiabatic and anti-adiabatic regimes of the phonon frequencies.
+Our algorithm does not require any additional qubit overhead stemming from unbounded phononic degrees of freedom and the truncation to a low phonon occupation\,\cite{macridin2018electron,macridin2018digital,pavosevic2021polaritonic}, as we implicitly sample the phonon Hilbert space.
+This makes it possible to analyze electron-phonon systems over a broad range of parameters, including both adiabatic and anti-adiabatic regimes of the phonon frequencies.
 We conclude our analysis by investigating the scaling of the algorithm's performance with respect to the system size, indicating the reduction of exponentially increasing complexity.
+Moreover, unlike prior studies on EPC systems implemented in trapped ions~\cite{casanova2011quantum,mezzacapo2012digital}, our approach is not limited to a particular hardware platform.
 This makes our algorithm a promising candidate for studying systems with strong EPC and electron-electron interactions beyond classically solvable problems.